 - Samuel Penny (PhD; 2021--), "Rosenzweig and the Song of Songs."
 [2nd supervisor]

 - Samantha Harper-Robins (PhD; 2021--), "Ritual Dance in the Hebrew Bible."
 [2nd supervisor; Coventry]

 - Abigail Naidu (PhD; 2021--), "Biblical texts in the Temple Scroll."
 [2nd supervisor; Uni of Birmingham]

 - Lizzie Barnett (MRes; 2020--), "Eunuchs in the Hebrew Bible." [primary supervisor]

 - Michael Bullock (PhD; 2017--), "The גר as Refugee."
 [2nd supervisor]

-- Sarah Holt (PhD; 2016--), "Nakedness in the Hebrew Bible."
+- Sarah Holt (PhD; 2016--), "Feeding the Hungry and Clothing the Naked."
 [2nd supervisor]

 - Marc Cooper (PhD; 2016--), "Anthropopathisms in the Minor Prophets."
 [2nd supervisor]